assetick/assetick.github.io/README.md

 ### Folder structure

-Inside AssetPulse Astro project, you'll see the following folders and files:
+Inside Assetick Astro project, you'll see the following folders and files:

 ```plaintext
 /